brianV/Revisioning-D7-Port/README.txt

 INSTALLATION
 ============
-0. Install the Module Grants module as per its README instructions.
+0. Install the Module Grants module as per its README instructions (includes Module Grants Monitor).
    Optionally install the Diff module if you want to compare revisions and highlight the differences.
 1. Place the "revisioning" folder in your "sites/all/modules" directory.